apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 - Local sessions cannot create ephemeral nodes

 - Once a local session is lost, users cannot re-establish it using the session-id/password.
 The session and its watches are gone for good.
+  Note: Losing the tcp connection does not necessarily imply that the session is lost.
+If the connection can be reestablished with the same zk server before the session timeout then the client can continue (it simply cannot move to another server).

 - When a local session connects, the session info is only maintained on the zookeeper server that it is connected to.
 The leader is not aware of the creation of such a session and there is no state written to disk.